Aadipatil/Blinkit-Dashboard/README.md

 # Blinkit-Dashboard
-I'm thrilled to present the completion of my recent work on the Blinkit Sales Analysis Dashboard.
-This project has been a fantastic journey, combining my passion for data analysis with practical applications in Power BI. 🎉📊
+In This Project i have Developed Blinkit Sales Analysis Dashboard.
+The project has been a fantastic journey, combining my passion for data analysis with practical applications in Power BI. 🎉📊

 OBJECTIVE:🎯